pabliqe/uinkyAI/README.md

-# Shadcn-UI Template Usage Instructions
+# UX Heuristics Analyzer

+A web application for analyzing websites against Nielsen's heuristics principles.

-## technology stack
+## Technology Stack

 This project is built with: